unibas-gravis/scalismo-faces/README.md

 ### Getting Started

-- Tutorial from the University of Basel: *coming soon*
+- [Probabilistic Fitting Tutorial](http://gravis.dmi.unibas.ch/PMM/) from the University of Basel
 - Create a checkerboard image and save it to disk:

 ```scala